How to Homestead If You’re Flat-out Broke

 Quail are great starter animals because they don’t take up a lot of space, and they have an excellent feed to egg conversion ratio.
 This means they can make a lot of eggs on very little food.

-While game bird food does tend to be a little more expensive than standard chicken feed, some people have successfully raised quail on chicken feed.
+While game bird food does tend to be a little more expensive than standard chicken feed, some people have actually raised quail on chicken feed.
 You can also supplement your quail feeding with some kitchen scraps, such as cucumbers, berries, and even rice and pasta.

 Rabbits.